Maanagaram: Reception

-Box office

-The film became a commercial success at the box office, with screens being increased in its second week after it gained positive reviews.
-After release, several other Tamil film personalities including Rajinikanth and Suriya voiced their praise for the film.

-Critical response

 Deccan Chronicle called the film "an absorbing emotional thriller that is a must-watch", adding "with a solid story, deft handling and a seamless screenplay (despite a complex script), extracting the best of performances from the entire cast, picture-perfect frames (Selvakumar), engrossing music (Javed Riaz) and crisp editing (Philomin Raj), Lokesh has weaved a captivating thriller which is not to be missed".
 Sify stated "Maanagaram is a gripping film that seizes your full attention" and that it was "one of most genuine films in recent times".
 Similarly, a critic from The Times of India noted "director Lokesh Kanagaraj gives us an exquisite, even-handed thriller — handsomely shot, tightly edited and propped up by a grungy score — that unobtrusively makes its points while narrating a gripping story".
 S. Shivakumar of The Hindu opined that "Each scene makes you eagerly await the next with a climax that is befitting".
 Baradwaj Rangan wrote for Film Companion, "The air-tight deliberateness of this structure is given room to breathe by the randomness of the characters, who behave in ways we don’t expect."
 The New Indian Express wrote that "All that it needs is a solid screenplay, deft treatment and a right selection of cast to make it an interesting and an eminently watchable fare.
 'Maanagaram' is proof of that!"
 Srivatsan wrote for India Today, "Showcasing the capital of Tamil Nadu in a grim light, that too in his debut film is as close to jeopardising one's career as possible [...]
 But Lokesh Kanagaraj writing in Maanagaram is unparalleled, considering the recent set of sappy releases.
 Be it the characters that come throughout the film or tight screenplay, Lokesh's work doesn't seem amateurish".

+After release, several other Tamil film personalities including Rajinikanth and Suriya voiced their praise for the film.